Real Estate Witch

 Zillow 6.9%

-Estimates from sites like Redfin and Zillow might be a good starting place, but you can usually get a more accurate estimate from a realtor.
+Home value estimate websites like Zillow might be a good starting place, but you can usually get a more accurate estimate from a realtor.

 2. Subtract your mortgage balance

-If you have a mortgage, you’ll have to pay off your remaining mortgage balance when you sell your home.
-This money is taken out of the proceeds of the sale and paid directly to your lender.
+If you have a mortgage, you'll have to pay off your remaining mortgage balance when you sell your home.
+This money is taken from the sale proceeds and paid directly to your lender.

 Look at your latest mortgage statement to see how much you owe.